nissoh/aelea/README.md

 - State UI naturally using Streams and changes declared using Behaviors
 - Highly performant since diffing became obsolete, state changes based on natural Behaviors
 - CSS Declarations only exists when they are displayed, reducing paint time
-- Components is similar to a function, AS I/O, Outputs(Automatically Typed) outout(unlike any other libraries)
+- Components are similar to a function, AS I/O, Outputs(Automatically Typed) outout(unlike any other libraries)
 - Typed.
 Less friction, more feedback Style, Elements and even Dom Events